nquach/anonymize/README.md

 6a.dcm complete!
 3.4569029808044434 seconds to run
 ```
 CHECK TO SEE IF ALL PATIENT INFORMATION HAS BEEN BLACKED OUT (ZERO'ED).
 If not, open `anonymize.py` and change the variables for the 2D mask to appropriate values.
+Use the `preflight.py` script to verify that the PatientID metadata has been erased